 She used cinnamon chips in her recipe but the NY Times version used chocolate chips.
 I went for the chocolate chip version.
+My family loves chocolate with banana.
 In her version, she also called the recipe blondie bars.
 I took blondie out of the title because it’s definitely not “blondie like” which I was hoping for.
 These banana chocolate chip bars really more on the cake side.

 - 6 Tbsp butter

 - 1 cup white whole wheat flour or 1/2 cup white & 1/2 cup whole wheat; I just used white all-purpose

 - ½ tsp baking soda